FREE Shipping on orders over $899

 People with type 2 diabetes and alcoholics are also more likely to have low magnesium levels.

-Additionally, the vast majority of people in developed countries are at risk of magnesium deficiency due to chronic illnesses, certain prescription medications (such as diuretics and antibiotics, which reduce levels of the mineral), decreased magnesium content in crops and diets rich in processed foods.
+Furthermore, the vast majority of people in developed countries are at risk for magnesium deficiency due to chronic illness, certain prescription medications (such as diuretics and antibiotics, which reduce magnesium levels), decreased magnesium content in crops, and diets high in processed foods.

 You can get enough magnesium in your diet